-This Humanitarian Response Plan focuses on life-saving interventions in the districts most affected by floods caused by Tropical Cyclone Idai and drought during the 2018 to 2019 lean season.
-The plan covers the period from November 2018 to June 2019 for the drought response, and end-March to June 2019 for the Cyclone Ida response.
-The clusters have identified the most time-critical life-saving activities to reach people who have been most severely affected by Cyclone Idai and the pre-existing drought.
+This Humanitarian Response Plan focuses on life-saving interventions in the districts most affected by Tropical Cyclones Kenneth and Idai and the drought during the 2018 to 2019 lean season.
+The plan covers the period from November 2018 to June 2019 for the drought response, and end-March to June 2019 for the Cyclone responses.
+The Humanitarian Response Plan will be updated in June to reflect any additional requirements following the completion of the annual SETSAN analysis.

+The clusters have identified the most time-critical lifesaving activities to reach people who have been most severely affected by both Cyclone Kenneth, Cyclone Idai and the pre-existing drought.
 All efforts have been made to identify interventions that will reinforce the coping mechanisms of affected communities through approaches that are sustainable and cost-efficient, including cash-based programming.

-Given the scale of devastation wrought by Cyclone Idai, the plan is focused first and foremost on the most urgent and life-saving priorities for the next three months.
-The plan will also initiate urgent recovery and resilience activities to help families whose lives have been decimated to restart their lives and livelihood.
-These actions must start urgently and continue beyond the 3-month horizon.
-The Humanitarian Response Plan needs to be followed by a robust and coordinated development effort to reconstruct and rebuild in the affected areas.
-To this end, humanitarian partners will engage with development partners in the coming three months to promote early and innovative development action.
+Given the scale of devastation brought by Cyclone Kenneth and Cyclone Idai, the plan is focused first and foremost on the most urgent and life-saving priorities for the next three months.
+The plan will also initiate early recovery and resilience activities to help families whose lives have been decimated to restart their lives and livelihoods by.
+However, the Humanitarian Response Plan needs to be followed by a robust and coordinated development effort to reconstruct and rebuild in the affected areas.
+To this end, humanitarian partners are engagin with development partners in the coming three months to promote early and innovative development action.